skat/rsu-b2b-sample-client-java/README.md

 **Transport Layer Security (TLS)**

 To be able to use the services, you need to add the server certificate to your trust store.
-You can find the certificates for both test and production in [/pem/README.md](/pem/README.md) directory of this repository.
+You can find the certificates for both test and production in [pem/README.md](/pem/README.md).

 The sample client in this GitHub already has the server certificate for the test environment in the trust store.